 While on FAMLI leave, covered workers will receive a percentage of their wages set on a sliding scale (up to 90%), with low-wage workers receiving the highest percentage.
-The maximum weekly benefit is \$1,100 in 2024, but this amount will adjust in later years as the state average weekly wage changes.
+As of July 2025, the maximum weekly benefit is \$1,381.45, but this amount will adjust in later years as the state average weekly wage changes.
 Colorado's Department of Labor and Employment (CDLE) has a FAMLI benefits calculator available on their website which can be found here.